hassan-mansoor/Remis/README.md

 2. Visual studio 2013 with Entity framework 4.5

 ### How to run
+import the database files from Database directory change the connection string in class OwinContext.cs  Database.Connection.ConnectionString = @"Data Source=HASSAN;Initial Catalog=Remis;Integrated Security=True";
-Simple import the database to and run the solution.
+to and run the solution.